 - King is Queen.

-Elaine King leads the Open Women division in top five finishes by three.
+Elaine King leads the FPO division in top five finishes at Worlds by three.
 She's also competed in the top tier of her division at more world championships than any player in history: 28.
 We know we didn't put the top 10s here, but King actually placed in the top 10 at 24 of those 28 events.
 That's longevity if we've ever seen it.

 - Vanessa Chambers leads 100% club.